YWHo/Notes_Welly_Codecamp_2018/inclusive_collaboration.md

 * Environment and Support:
   * incubation = requires change environment; requires space.
 Eg. Taking shower in morning.
-    * Solution: different area for different purposes: have quiet or loud places
+    * Solution: different area for different purposes: have separate quiet and loud places
   * Let people work on their specialisation or on their passion.

 * Give benefit of doubt.
 Avoid jump to conclusion.
-Ask “are you ok?” first.
+Always ask “are you ok?” first.

 * For A-social person, even if the person said “no” when asked for the drinks outside, doesn’t mean cannot be asked again in the future